 Being a mother of a child with HIV-related Neurodevelopmental disorders in the Zimbabwean Context

-Virus (HIV), in Zimbabwe.
-Many of these children present with HIV-related Neuro Developmental Delays (NDDs).
-The occupation
+Immunodeficiency Virus (HIV), in Zimbabwe.
+Many of these children present with HIV-related Neuro Developmental Delays

-lived experiences of caring for their child with HIV-related NDDs.
-Data generated from phenomenological interviews conducted with
+mothers' lived experiences of caring for their child with HIV-related NDDs.
+Data generated from phenomenological interviews

-findings.
+the findings.
 These themes revealed that caring for a child with HIV-related NDDs is a difficult and demanding role.
-Despite this, mothers
+Despite

-mothers were committed to this role and were reluctant to entrust this role to others.
-The findings of this study encourage occupational
+NDDs. mothers were committed to this role and were reluctant to entrust this role to others.
+The findings of this study

 Key words: mothering, HIV-related NDDs, caregiver